Eat amazing food in the Farm it was grown in!

 See more pictures of people enjoying their Farm to Picnics in our album.

 Our Farm to Picnics are only held on the first and third Saturday of every month.
-We offer three meals on these dates: breakfast, lunch or dinner.
+We offer only three meals to three lucky groups on these dates: breakfast, lunch, and dinner.

 Your first step is to email us with: